 The School provides enriching learning environments; whether in the classroom, Learning Resource Centre, or placements in the community or at acute care hospitals.
 Students learn to be self-paced as they prepare to effectively define problems, gather and evaluate information and develop solutions to complex nursing care situations.

-The nursing program is approved by the Provincial Government and the British Columbia College of Nursing Professionals (BCCNP).
-At the completion of the program you will be eligible to apply to the BCCNP to write the national exam and on successful completion apply for provincial nursing registration, which is required to practice as a Registered Nurse in BC.
-Visit the BCCNP on the web to learn more.
+The nursing program is approved by the Provincial Government and the British Columbia College of Nurses and Midwives (BCCNM).
+At the completion of the program you will be eligible to apply to the BCCNM to write the national exam and on successful completion apply for provincial nursing registration, which is required to practice as a Registered Nurse in BC.
+Visit the BCCNM on the web to learn more.

 There are two steps to apply to the Nursing program, and both can be done once you create an account and access the Student Service Centre.
 You must complete two applications - one for UBC and one for the School of Nursing (called the Supplemental Application).